Call for Proposals: Main Gallery QEPCCC and Corridor Galleries

 The Exhibitions Committee reviews proposals twice a year.

 The QEPCCC Main Gallery presents professional artwork by local artists.
 Content ranges from historical to contemporary themes.
 Exhibitions may also include works by national and international artists and exhibitions proposed by curators or collectives.
 Rental rates are for a minimum of 3 weeks and range from $375 to $275 weekly.
 Click here for a floor plan of the Main Gallery (pdf, 173 KB).
-We are currently booking exhibitions for 2021.

-Corridor Galleries at town facilities invite artists at any stage in their career to apply to exhibit original artwork in the Town of Oakville’s Recreation and Culture community centres including QEPCCC and Trafalgar Park Community Centre (TPCC).
+Corridor Galleries at town facilities invites artists at any stage in their career to apply to exhibit original artwork in the Town of Oakville’s Recreation and Culture community centres including QEPCCC and Trafalgar Park Community Centre (TPCC).
 These public exhibition spaces provide a platform for professional and emerging artists, instructors and students in the community at large.
 Exhibiting in the Corridors is free.
-Exhibitions are on display for approximately 4 months.
+Exhibitions are on display for approximately four months.